wtraylor/modular_megafauna_model/docs/design.md

 - Any variable that is specific to a submodule or interface implementation (e.g. `bodyfat` is specific to \ref Fauna::HerbivoreBase) will produce undefined values if that submodule is not active.
 The user is then responsible to interpret them as invalid or disable their output.
 So far, there is no check of congruency between [parameters](\ref Fauna::Parameters)/[HFT settings](\ref Fauna::Hft) and the selection of output variables in the output module.

+\todo
+The output data classes are currently always in a consistent state.
+With every new datum, the total average is recalculated.
+This is a great waste of computing power.
+It would be a lot more efficient to _first_ gather a long series of data, and _finally_ calculate the mean or sum.

 ------------------------------------------------------------